The Best Classic Snickerdoodle Cookies

 • In a medium sized bowl, combine flour, salt, baking soda and cream of tartar.
 Set aside.

-• In a stand mixer (or large bowl), cream together the butter and sugars until well combined.
+• In a stand mixer (or large bowl with a hand mixer), cream together the butter and sugars until well combined.
 Add the eggs and vanilla and beat until smooth.
 Add the dry ingredients into the wet ingredients and mix until dough comes together.

 • In a small bowl, combine the sugar with the cinnamon for the topping.